 When the time is up, carefully move the steam release vent to the venting position (for other brands, follow your pressure cooker's instructions for a quick release).
 Cancel the pressure cook function.

 With a slotted spoon, remove the chicken pieces to a bowl or plate and set aside.
-To the pot, add the thinly sliced carrots, red and yellow peppers, and snow peas.
+To the pot, add the onions, thinly sliced carrots, red and yellow peppers, and snow peas.
 Choose the sauté function and bring the mixture to a boil.
 Cook for 3 to 4 minutes, just until the vegetables are crisp-tender.

 Add the chicken back to the pot and heat through.
 Cancel the sauté function and ladle the chicken curry into a serving bowl; garnish with cilantro.